Kinematic chain: Mobility formula

+Where N is the total number of links and includes the fixed link.
+Spacial linkages used $d=6$ and planar linkages use $d=3$.
+This result is known as the Chebychev–Grübler–Kutzbach criterion.

 Analysis of kinematic chains

 The constraint equations of a kinematic chain couple the range of movement allowed at each joint to the dimensions of the links in the chain, and form algebraic equations that are solved to determine the configuration of the chain associated with specific values of input parameters, called degrees of freedom.